Test Assessing Secondary Completion (TASC) — A National Test for High School Equivalency

 Subject Areas and Grades

-TASC assesses five subject areas including Reading, Writing, Mathematics, Science, and Social Studies.
+TASC test assesses five subject areas including Reading, Writing, Mathematics, Science, and Social Studies.
 It measures examinees' levels of achievement and readiness for college and the workforce as outlined by the Common Core State Standards.

 • Immediate scoring for computer-based tests

 • Paper-based and writing tests are sent to CTB and

 View Sample TASC Test Items:

 Join Us On Social Media